-The Raskob Foundation exemplifies the benefits each generation receives when younger generations are engaged.
+The Raskob Foundation (profiled on page 41) exemplifies the benefits each generation receives when younger generations are engaged.
 Former leaders of the foundation who served as officers, members of the executive committees, and chairs of grants committees exude enthusiasm and passion for the work of the Foundation and are still active and supportive of the current generation of leaders.